 "A Thief's Melody" is my current game project.
 It's a 3D cartoon adventure/stealth game with a contemplative atmosphere, somewhere between "Zelda" and "Beyond Good and Evil", for Windows, Linux and MacOS.
 It was greenlit on Steam in May 2015.
-Currently, the code is 80% complete and the content 30%.
-This provides ~3h of gameplay on 2 chapters (out of 6 for the final version).
+Currently, the code is 80% complete and the content 70%.
+This provides ~8h of gameplay on 5 chapters.
 A playable demo containing the whole chapter 1 is available on the official website:

 The trailer of the game.